karacolada/cognitive-robotics-lab-2021/notes.md

 with
 $$q(s_t \mid o_{\leq t}, a_{< t}) = \prod_i^t q(s_i \mid s_{i-1}, a_{i-1}, o_i)$$

-Is this not relevant bc. the NN just learns it this way anyways?
+**Frage:** Is this not relevant bc. the NN just learns it this way anyways?